intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/aMORE.md

 # META bespoke admin|build|methodology&reg;

-## 10 practices of the confident tech META bespoke admin|build|methodology&reg; manager:
+## 10 practices of the confident tech manager from META bespoke admin|build|methodology&reg; :

 Conclusion
 * low code
+* declarative language
+* focus on the users, UX
+* intercept users early
+* cloud development
+* Server-less
+* mounted build - to the production server
+* static db of content
+* have a productivity goal
+* c less second hand user stories.
+* think of it as disposable 'code', upgrade at least one a year

 PHP creator hated to code.
 Now they have 40% share of WWW.

-by:
-* Decide to face the user or face the server.
-Avoid SSR.
-Focus is productivity in itself.
-Ex, turn towards the UX, face the customer.
-* Have a productivity goal: ex 1 screen per day
-* Extreme cloud, use spreadsheet, know lifetime costs
-* Avoid 3 GL / Procedural / Algol =  eschew js
-* Instead of 'line count', 'review' based on UX
-* Avoid resume based development
-* No full stack: Convergence of dev and designer
-* Rapid prototype / Prototype -> UX.
-So evaluate need for 'PDF' prototypes, like PhotoShop.
-You should count on your RAD.
-Instead look at User Stories plus Intercept/Observe.
-* Intercept users early
-* Mount a drive.
-In the cloud.
-With Docker.
-Running Express build server.
-* Web IDE!
-* LAMP: No L, A, M. Yes to P
-* Remote friendly.
-* Developers that love to code can be harmful.
-* Nitro clod brew coffee.
-* Avoid FTP.
-Mount (and cache).
-Reduce Git.
+We used to sell accounting software: By running it, a company could fire some book keepers.
+The value.

+Meta = by using this approach - you can manage costs.
-Staff you don't need going forward
+Staff you should reduce/outsource going forward:
-2 IOS developers
+- IOS developers
-2 Android developers
+- Android developers
-2 Full stack/back end developers
+- Full stack|back end developers
-1 Photoshop guy/hal
+- Photoshop guy/gal
+"We decided to go in a different direction, we can use consulting in a transition"

-Staff you do need:
+Staff (you do need):
 - Designer that codes, or a Front end developers that designers
 - Build/release engineer(can be out sourced)

-One last thing:
-We used to sell an accounting software.
-By running it, a company could fire some book keepers.
-The value.
-Meta = by using this approach - you can manage costs.

 <!-- story -->